nathanalger/nathan-portfolio/README.md

-# nathan-portfolio
+# Welcome to my portfolio!
-My website, made in React.
-This is more or less of a test project to try and learn react better.
+Just kidding, this is the source code for my website, made in React.
+This is more or less of a test project to try and learn to use React.